Nooul/spring-boot-rest-api-helpers/README.md

 - `BaseRepository` interface that needs to be extended by each of resource `Repositories`
 - `CustomSpecifications` does all the magic of Criteria API query generation so that filtering and sorting works along with `FilterService` that provides some helper methods to the Controller code and helps provide convert the String query params to `FilterWrapper` so that it can be injected behind the scenes.
 - `ObjectMapperProvider` that can be used by the Spring Boot Application in case serialization and deserialization need to work through fields instead of Getters and Setters
+- you need to create classes annotated with `@ControllerAdvice` and extend the appropriate classes under package `springboot.rest.controllerAdvices` if needed in your project

 ## Installation